QuineDot/rust-learning/src/dyn-trait-lifetime.md

 }
 ```

-In this case, the compiler computes some lifetime, let's call it `'c`,
+In this case, the compiler infers some lifetime, let's call it `'c`,
 such that `'a` and `'b` are both valid for the entirety of `'c`.

 That is, `'c` is contained in an intersection of `'a` and `'b`.